m50d/paperdoll/README.md

 ## Non-features and rationales

+ * `Eff#extend` is implemented naïvely and adds overhead to the entire stack it's applied to.
+ Therefore the performance of a construct like `f.flatMap(g).extend[...].flatMap(h).extend[...]` is likely quadratic rather than linear as it should be.
+ Note that a `for { x <- f.extend[...] ; y <- g.extend[...] ; z <- h.extend[...] } yield ...`
+ construct should still behave linearly, so I believe this is not a problem in practice; patches are very welcome.
- * Performance tests.
+ * There are no performance tests.
 I don't have time to do these, but would welcome contributions.
- * MiMA binary compatibility checking.
+ * There is no automatic binary compatibility checking in the build.
 MiMA seems to only support SBT, not Maven.
- * Using Cats instead of ScalaZ.
-Paperdoll makes extensive use of `Leibniz`.
+ * Paperdoll depends on ScalaZ since it makes extensive use of `Leibniz`.
+I would prefer to depend on Cats but this functionality is a firm requirement.

 ## Implementation notes